glowiak/vmanager/README.txt

 -qemu (necessary)
 -zenity (necessary)
 -ksh (necessary)
+-qemu-arch-extra (opcional on ArchLinux)

+Dependiences on FreeBSD:
+-qemu
+-zenity
+-bash

 (old) NOTE!
 Installation won't create desktop or application link.
 To run it you must type in terminal "vmanager" command or create you own link to this command.